This article applies to all versions of Connect Fonts and Suitcase Fusion.

 As the OpenType specification increases in popularity and adds new features, Type 1 fonts appear limited by comparison.
 Type 1 fonts created for Microsoft Windows aren't compatible with macOS, and vice versa.
 Type 1 fonts do not have support for Unicode character sets, color glyphs, custom ligatures, or variable outlines.

 The Type 1 font suitcase file stores critical font data in a resource fork.
-Other operating systems don't have support for forked files, making it easy to destroy the resource fork of a font suitcase if you move them from computer to computer.
+Other operating systems don't have support for forked files, making it easy to destroy the resource fork of a font suitcase if you move them from computer to computer or between platforms.